o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

         ]
     }

-We'll use this as part of a larger boolean query.
-Combined with this filter is an `sltr` query that:
+We also need to point Elasticsearch LTR at the features to log.
+To do this we use the `sltr` Elasticsearch query, included with Elasticsearch LTR.
+We construct this query such that it:

-- Has a :code:`_name` (the Elasticsearch named queries feature)
+- Has a :code:`_name` (the Elasticsearch named queries feature) to refer to it
 - Refers to the featureset we created above :code:`more_movie_features`
-- Passes our search keywords "rambo"
+- Passes our search keywords "rambo" and whatever other parameters our features need

 .. code-block:: json